MadScrewdriver/qsketchmetric/docs/tutorials/Semi-automatic parametrization of a DXF file.rst

-Semi-automatic parametrization of a DXF file
+Tutorial - Semi-automatic parametrization of a DXF file
 ============================================

 .. todo:: This is a feature that is not yet implemented.
 It is planned to